GeorgePimpleton/cpp_misc_files/Program Pauser Toolkit/README.md

 ### C++ Correctness Warning

-This toolkit knowingly violates a suggested guideline of never having an identifier begin with a single or double underscore.
-That's what happens when code snippets are crafted for personal-use only and are never intended for public consumption.
+~~This toolkit knowingly violates a suggested guideline of never having an identifier begin with a single or double underscore.
+That's what happens when code snippets are crafted for personal-use only and are never intended for public consumption.~~

+This defect has been corrected in 1.0.1a

 ## Warning